Computer Science + Sociology, B.A.

 Data about people is everywhere — in census records, health systems, and housing markets.
 But data without sociological interpretation produces maps without meaning.
-With specialized coursework in GIS, demography, and spatial demography, the Computer Science + Sociology, B.A. program builds students who can compute and think critically at the same time — asking not just what the data shows, but what it means and for whom.
+With specialized coursework in GIS, demography, and spatial demography, Saint Louis University's Bachelor of Arts Computer Science + Sociology, program builds students who can compute and think critically at the same time — asking not just what the data shows, but what it means and for whom.

 Curriculum Overview